bsamseth/chester/README.md

 This can be a benfit for those that need it, but it is also its downside compared to `chester`.
 Due to its complexity, cutechess is much less portable, and can be quite cumbersome to set up on certain systems.

-`chester` on the other hand aims to be much more portable, and depends only on a compatible version of Python and the package `python-chess` which equally easy to install.
+`chester` on the other hand aims to be much more portable, and depends only on a compatible version of Python and the package `python-chess` which automatically installs when you install using `pip`.

 It does _not_, however, have any intentions of becoming